isra00/Kanpress/readme.txt

 = Is the Kanban board public? =

 No, it's only available for registered users with role contributor or higher

+= Which languages are available in Kanpress? =

+Currently, it's in English (American) and Spanish.
+If you want to translate it into any other language, you are very welcome ;-) Just contact me in isra00@gmail.com

 == Screenshots ==